blabla1337/skf-flask/installations/Kubernetes/README.md

 gcloud container clusters get-credentials skf-labs -z europe-west4
 ```
 Make sure you only have the kube config content of the skf-labs cluster and not others.

-Now we need to create a base64 string from the skf-labs .kube/config file
+6. Now we need to create a base64 string from the skf-labs .kube/config file
 ```
 cat ~/.kube/config | base64
 ```
 Now paste the output value in the configmaps.yaml file in LABS_KUBE_CONF

+7. Final step is to get the IP of the skf-labs pods in the VM instance overview https://console.cloud.google.com/compute/instances and add the IP to the DNS for the labs domain

 ### Add firewall rule
 Now add the firewall rule to allow the Labs being exposed on the Pods and reachable: